Impact of Vaccines on Antimicrobial Resistance

 - a brief description of the completed, ongoing or planned vaccine study, including geographic location, target populations, size and vaccine

-- the data you will analyse as part of your proposal
+- the data and if applicable any metadata you will analyse as part of your proposal

 - the type of analysis you will carry out